10 years of rising numbers of wasted empty homes…

 Class F ‘Council tax exempt empty homes’ 124,064 – up from 72,200 in 2012 – an increase of 72%

 - Research with councils suggests this feeds into long-term vacancy – after leaving Class F status many of these have been classified as ‘furnished empties’ and thus as ‘second homes’.
-These have not been subject to premiums until 2025, where implemented [the first 2nd home premiums become effective April 2025]
+These have not been subject to premiums until 2025, where implemented [the first 2nd home premiums became effective April 2025]

 -